DougSilvera/Crawler-Swap-Station/README.md

 and liked listing show up in the feed and in details with a filled in star icon.

 ## Future Components
   Future components include lining cloudinary for listing photos.
+Users will also be able to add attributes to each listing that will be searchable including vehicle model as well as scale.
+Users will also be able to send messages to other users to arrange parts sales and trades.
+The final feature will be the ability to follow other users and see a curated feed of those users new listings on the home page when logged in